Wild Turkey and Dumpling Soup Recipe

 - 3 carrots, peeled and thinly sliced

-- 3/4 tsp garlic powder
+- ¾ teaspoon garlic powder

-- 3/4 tsp onion powder
+- ¾ teaspoon onion powder

-- 1/4 cup fresh onion, grated (use cheese grater)
+- ¼ cup fresh onion, grated (use cheese grater)

-- 1 TBS dried parsley
+- 1 tablespoon dried parsley

 - 5 to 6 cups leftover stuffing

-Remove turkey breast or leg quarters only and let stand until cool enough to handle.
+- Remove turkey breast or leg quarters only and let stand until cool enough to handle.
 Pick the meat off the bone and place back into the stock pot.

-Mix the stuffing with 4 egg whites and roll into small balls.
+- Mix the stuffing with 4 egg whites and roll into small balls.
 Fry them in a skillet with 2 tablespoons of butter – until browned on all sides.

-Drop the dumplings into the soup to heat through a few minutes before serving.
+- Drop the dumplings into the soup to heat through a few minutes before serving.
 Best served with crusty bread and butter.